 Daily headlines of disasters and crises can overwhelm or prompt us to action.
-How can we respond well?
+Gain resources to put principles into practice, engage with coordinated relief efforts, minister to affected populations, and maintain resilience.
 Open to anyone, this program empowers participants to effectively contribute to global response efforts through knowledge and application of life-saving and dignity-upholding measures as outlined in the Sphere Handbook: Humanitarian Charter and Minimum Standards in Humanitarian Response.
 Developed by the international response community, the Sphere Handbook puts affected populations and the right to life with dignity at the center of humanitarian response.
-It focuses on quality, accountability, and collaboration.
 Interactive sessions contextualize universal minimum standards, key actions, and key indicators and cover four core life-saving areas: water supply, sanitation and hygiene promotion; food security and nutrition; shelter, settlement and non-food items; and health action.
-Program participants will gain resources to put principles into practice, engage with coordinated relief efforts, minister to affected populations, and maintain resilience.

 For more on Sphere see – What is Sphere?

-Nurses – CEU provided by Texas Woman’s University College of Nursing – T. Boone Pickens Institute of Health Sciences – Dallas Center.
-Provider approved by the California Board of Registered Nursing, Provider Number 16383 for up to 32 CEU.
+CEU – CEU provided by Texas Woman’s University College of Nursing – T. Boone Pickens Institute of Health Sciences – Dallas Center.
+Provider approved by the California Board of Registered Nursing, Provider Number 16383 for up to 26.25 CEU.
 Contact hours awarded based on session attendance.

 *Healthcare providers should check with their licensing and credentialing boards to confirm acceptance of credit.